 5. Turn Your Keyboard Into Trackpad

 Simply, tap and hold the space bar.
 Without lifting your finger/thumb move the cursor to the desired point.
-Once lift the finger/thumb, the keyboard will be returned.
+Once you lift the finger/thumb, the keyboard will return.

 6. One-handed Keyboard